fc-minecraft/artemis-md/dockingtestP1.md

 ### @hideIteration true
 ### @explicitHints true

-# Lunar Garden
+# Docking Test Player 1

 ## Step 1
 You're the communicator!
-The locking mechanism is made up of 3 rings with an arrow on them and then three separate symbols around the outer edge.
-To fully engage the locks your team must follow the steps exactly as described.
+To fully engage the docking latch, all 3 rings need to be turned to the correct setting.
 Each team member should only control a single ring.
-Your job is to assign each of them a ring, and let them know what symbol they should set it to.
+Your job is to assign each of them a ring and tell them what color it should be set to.
+This needs to be done in the following order:

-Step 1: Outer ring (green) should be set to the triangle Step 2: Middle ring (red) should be set to the square Step 3: Inner ring (blue) should be set to the circle
+    Step 1: Inner ring should be set to green
+    Step 2: Middle ring should be set to blue
+    Step 3: Outer ring should be set to red

 ```ghost
 null